tbm/homepage/content/debian/kirkwood/qnap/ts-219/faq.md

 Debian includes support for the QNAP HS-210, TS-210, TS-212, TS-212-E, TS-219, TS-219P,
 TS-219P+, TS-219P II, TS-220 and TS-221.
 However, some functionality from
 the original firmware may not be available.
-For example, Wake-on-LAN (WOL) is not supported.
 Please see the <a href = "../status/">status page</a> to see what is supported.

 <h3>Which QNAP devices are supported?</h3>